 |Managed||Boolean||Validates that the device is managed in your organization’s Tanium account.|

-On the Teams dashboard, navigate to Access > Applications.
+On the Zero Trust dashboard, navigate to Access > Applications.

 For example, a rule that allows users to connect if they are members of your team’s email domain.